 For me, it’s subconscious.
 I’ll take my hand out of the pocket to gesticulate, then put it back when I’m finished.
 I’ll also swap hands now and again.

 Do you keep your hands in your pockets when walking, whether your trousers, coat, or jacket?
-Then you’ve probably noticed that when this isn’t possible, such as walking along the beach in trunks with no pockets at all, you suddenly become conscious of your hands and how you swing your arms.
+Then you’ve probably noticed that when this isn’t possible, such as walking along the beach in trunks with no pockets at all, you suddenly become conscious of your hands and how your arms swing.

 The result is hesitancy and a break in rhythm.

-As a reset, twist your arms inward so the backs of your hands face forward.
-It restores the natural swing almost immediately, and as a desirable side effect your arms appear slightly thicker from the front.
+Reset by twisting your arms inward so the backs of your hands face forward.
+It restores the natural swing almost immediately.
+And as a desirable side effect, your arms appear slightly thicker from the front.

 Stop treating hands‑in‑pockets or folded arms as your default.
 They may be comfortable, but they’re not always appropriate.
-Try alternatives to broaden your range and give you the freedom to match your posture to the occasion without awkwardness.
+Try alternatives to broaden your range, giving you the freedom to match your posture to the occasion without awkwardness.

 © 2026 J. Richardson